seinjang/JEJU-DLCAMP/README.md

 * Cafe nearby restaurant ?
 * Restaurant nearby cafe ?

-The possible answer is a softmax vector whose with probability for POIs
+The possible **Answer** is a softmax vector whose with probability for POIs

 *[probability of POI 1, probability of POI 2, probability of POI 3,...,probability of POI n]*